Croydon: Arts

 There are several arts venues.
 Foremost is the Fairfield Halls, opened in 1962, which consists of a large concert hall frequently used for BBC recordings, the Ashcroft Theatre and the Arnhem Gallery.
 Fairfield is the home of the London Mozart Players.
-Many famous faces have appeared at the Fairfield Halls, including The Beatles, Bucks Fizz, Omid Djalili, Robert Cray, JLS, Chuck Berry, BB King, Don McLean, The Monkees, Johnny Cash, Dionne Warwick, Gladys Knight, Morecambe and Wise, Tom Jones, The Stylistics, Status Quo, Level 42, A-HA, John Mayall, Jools Holland, Kenny Rogers, James Last, and Coolio.
+Many famous faces have appeared at the Fairfield Halls, including the Beatles, Bucks Fizz, Omid Djalili, Robert Cray, JLS, Chuck Berry, B. B. King, Don McLean, The Monkees, Johnny Cash, Dionne Warwick, Gladys Knight, Morecambe and Wise, Tom Jones, The Stylistics, Status Quo, Level 42, A-HA, John Mayall, Jools Holland, Kenny Rogers, James Last, and Coolio.
 The main concert hall was used for the conference scene in the Ron Howard film The Da Vinci Code (2006).
 The Fairfield Halls reopened in 2019, following a programme of modernisation and refurbishment.
+Prior to the construction of The Fairfield Halls theatre entertainment was provided by the Theatre Royal (1868–1959) based on the high street on a site previously housing a venue known as 'the theatre'.

 Croydon Clocktower, developed by the London Borough of Croydon in the mid-1990s, houses a state-of-the-art library, a performance venue in the old reference library, the David Lean Cinema (a small, independent, art-house cinema) and the Museum of Croydon, which details Croydon's history.
 The building links into Croydon Town Hall and some areas of the building, most notably the Braithwaite Hall, are part of the original town hall and library complex, built in 1892–1896 to a design by Charles Henman.
 A bronze statue of Queen Victoria was erected outside the buildings in 1903.

 The Warehouse Theatre (which closed in 2012), was a studio theatre known for promoting new writing, comedy and youth theatre.
 It had to close because of the major Ruskin Square redevelopment, but will re-open in the future in a new larger theatre building within the new development.

 The Pembroke Theatre had many productions with well-known actors before its closure in about 1962.

 There are several local and small venues for comedy and community events dotted around Croydon and its districts.
 Croydon Youth Theatre Organisation celebrated its 40th birthday in 2005.
 There are several community arts groups, particularly in the large Asian community.

 The Spread Eagle Theatre is a new 50-seat studio theatre.
 Opened in October 2013, it is situated in the town centre, 10 minutes' walk from East Croydon Station.
 The Spread Eagle works closely with its sister venue, the Old Joint Stock Theatre in Birmingham.
 Both venues champion 'big plays for small spaces' with an emphasis on new writing, supporting emerging artists and theatre companies.

 A calendar titled "Rare Roundabouts of Croydon", with a picture of a different Croydon roundabout each month, has enjoyed some success.